carsonswope/jezz_ball/readme.md

 # Jezzball

-This is a remake of the old Microsoft game Jezzball Play it here: [Jezzball][Jezzball]
+This is a remake of the old Microsoft game Jezzball.

+Play it here: [Jezzball][Jezzball]
 [Jezzball]: http://jezzball.herokuapp.com